jeremygurr/crawl_spicy/README.md

 ## No experience level cap: (no_exp_cap=true)
    * experience level can now reach 99

+If this is combined with different_experience_sources, then it will be hard to get much past level 27, since the experience monsters give is relative to the experience level of the player, rapidly diminishing the amount of experience players can get after level 27.
+Without different_experience_sources, a player can probably get well into the 30s.

 ## Unlimited ammo: (unlimited_ammo=true)
    * basic ammo never runs out